 |AMS Style for Geography and Oceanography Terms||See AMS Style for Geography and Oceanography Terms|

 |Mathematical Formulas, Units, Time, Date||See Mathematical Formulas, Units, and Time and Date|

 A concise (≤ 250 words) abstract is required at the beginning of each article and, at the discretion of the chief editors, at the beginning of appropriate shorter contributions.
 Authors should summarize their conclusions and methods in the abstract.
-First-person construction (e.g., I/my/we/our) and reference citations are not permitted.
+Footnotes, reference citations, and urls or hyperlinks are not permitted.